 In his decision, Kallon said: “Unfortunately, while their fear of injury is justified, under Alabama law, however, they have not suffered a ‘manifest, present injury,’” noting that the lawsuit was premature.
 Kallon also negated claims that 3M Co. and its subsidiary, Dyneon LLC, trespassed against West Morgan-East Lawrence Water and Sewer Authority and its customers because the plaintiffs failed to provide evidence of property damage arising from the chemicals contaminating the authority’s drinking water.

 At John Michael Bailey Injury Lawyers, our personal injury attorneys will work with you to craft a comprehensive legal strategy designed to help you fight for fair financial compensation for your losses.
-Call our offices today at (866) 537-1881 to speak with a qualified member of our legal team.
+Call our offices today at 888-WE-FIGHT to speak with a qualified member of our legal team.

 Better technology can aid drivers of all ages and help them enjoy a safer, more relaxing driving experience, especially since motorists who are aged 70 and older are more likely to get confused at intersections and on-ramps.